douglasHoelzel/523_backend/README.md

 To see the system running, visit https://qfe-app-523-maguilar.cloudapps.unc.edu/#!/.
 There is an additional README file on this page with more specific instructions

 If you want to install and run the backend on a local device, installing Anaconda is recommended.
 Once Anaconda is installed, add all dependancies using the method mentioned in "Prerequisites".
-Note, any interface attempting to access the locally running backend will need to update URLs for AJAX calls
+Note, any interface attempting to access the locally running backend will need to update URLs for AJAX calls.
+Use Python 3's built in http.server method to run the backend.

 ### Prerequisites